 Terumo BCT emissions of EtO were as high as 3.57 parts per billion, according to CDPHE testing results.
-Over the last 20 years, Terumo has made decisions on how to best “control” their emissions.
+As alleged in the complaint, over the last 20 years, Terumo has made decisions on how to best “control” their emissions.
 This included allowing the back vents from the actual sterilization chamber back vents to pollute ETO directly into the atmosphere uncontrolled until 2018.

-The problem is the company didn’t take this step until 2018 – more than 50 years after Terumo BCT first opened the Lakewood facility.
-It’s very likely EtO emissions were unacceptably high for decades, endangering the entire Lakewood community in the process.
+The problem is the company didn’t take this step until 2018 – nearly 50 years after Terumo BCT first opened the Lakewood facility as alleged in the complaint.
+It is very likely EtO emissions were unacceptably high for decades, endangering the entire Lakewood community in the process.

 As much of a risk at EtO exposure could be for adults, it could be even more pronounced for children.
 The reason, according to researchers, is because EtO affects DNA – children who are still developing are at a greater danger as a result.